auth0/docs/articles/connections/social/apple.md

 ## Prerequisites

-Before you configure SIWA for your app in Auth0, you must have an [Apple Developer account](https://developer.apple.com/programs/), which is a paid account.
+Before you configure SIWA for your app in Auth0, you must have an [Apple Developer Program](https://developer.apple.com/programs/) account, which is a paid account.
 A free trial is available if you are a member of the [iOS Developer University Program](https://developer.apple.com/support/compare-memberships/).

 ## Steps